Werner Scholem

-Werner Scholem (29 December 1895 – 17 July 1940) was a member of the German Reichstag in 1924 to 1928 and a leading member of the Communist Party of Germany.
-Scholem and his wife, Emmy, were portrayed in the 2014 documentary "Between Utopia and Counter Revolution".
+Werner Scholem (29 December 1895 – 17 July 1940) was a member of the German Reichstag from 1924 to 1928 and a leading member of the Communist Party of Germany.
+He was executed in Buchenwald in 1940.
+Scholem and his wife, Emmy, were portrayed in the 2014 documentary "Between Utopia and Counter Revolution."

 Background

-Scholem was born on December 29, 1895, in a Jewish family in Berlin.
+Scholem was born on December 29, 1895, into a Jewish family in Berlin.
 His father was a print shop owner.
 His brother was Gershom Scholem.

-In their youth Werner and Gerhard (later Gershom) were members of the Zionist youth-movement "Jung Juda".
+In their youth, Werner and Gerhard (later Gershom) were members of the Zionist youth-movement "Jung Juda".
 Shortly before the outbreak of the First World War, Werner joined a socialist workers' youth group.
 During the war, both brothers debated the conflicts and common grounds of Zionism and socialism.

 From the age of 16, he was also involved in journalism.
 In 1917, he joined the Independent Social Democratic Party (USPD) and was temporarily detained at Roter Ochse for insulting the Emperor and anti-war activities.

 In the Gershom Scholem Collection at the National Library of Israel, there is a copy of Solomon Schecter's German book on Hasidism, "Die Chassidim", published in Berlin in 1904.
-The book contains the signature of Werner Scholem, and at some point it came into the possession of his younger brother Gershom.
+The book contains the signature of Werner Scholem, and at some point, it came into the possession of his younger brother Gershom.